 If the seller has not paid property taxes, it attracts heavy penalty charges resulting in poor value.
 Be sure to verify with the municipal authorities that the seller has not defaulted on tax payments.

-As the last but most important due diligence, check whether the property is registered under RERA.
-The RERA website also provides information about any cases or complaints filed against the developer, defaulted payments by the developer, etc. These details will help establish credibility about the seller and project, and help you make a more rational decision.
+And the last but most important due diligence - check whether the property is registered under your state's RERA.
+The RERA website also provides information about any cases or complaints filed against the developer, defaulted payments by the developer, etc.

 Related Post - Features and Amenities to Look for When Buying a Home